You are here: HomeTopstories OverviewSecurity › Is Access Control Ready for the NFC Smartphone Future?

 NFC or Near Field Communications to give it its full title is an RFID-related technology that allows for secure, close range data transfer including but not limited to payment information.
 It operates at 13.56 MHz over a range of a few centimetres (typically less than 4 cm) and complements many popular consumer level wireless technologies.

 The main difference between RFID and NFC is that while RFID can be used beyond a distance of a few metres, NFC has a very small range and is used where a more secure method is needed, such as using a contactless credit card to pay for something or unlocking a door.
+In essence, NFC is an extension of RFID, but it is more secure.

 With NFC technology in your smartphone, you can use it as if it were a credit card and many manufacturers are getting ready to support NFC technology by inserting a form of electronic payment wallet or e-purse into their handsets that will enable users to make contactless payments in much the same way as Barclaycard's contactless credit card.